shayonj/pg-osc/README.md

 ### Caveats
 - A primary key should exist on the table; without it, `pg-osc` will raise an exception
 	- This is because - currently there is no other way to uniquely identify rows during replay.
-- `pg-osc` will acquire `ACCESS EXCLUSIVE` lock on the parent table twice during the.
+- `pg-osc` will acquire `ACCESS EXCLUSIVE` lock on the parent table twice during the operation.
 	- First, when setting up the triggers and the shadow table.
-	- Next, when performing the swap and updating FK references
+	- Next, when performing the swap and updating FK references.
 	- Note: If `kill-backends` is passed, it will attempt to terminate any competing operations during both times.
 - By design, `pg-osc` doesn't kill any other DDLs being performed.
 It's best to not run any DDLs against the parent table during the operation.
 - Due to the nature of duplicating a table, there needs to be enough space on the disk to support the operation.